The Nest

 How Does A BOM in Real Estate Affect Home Price?

-Returning to the market after you were almost going to see is a devasting blow to your potential sale price, primarily because of the optics of the sale.
+Returning to the market after you were almost going to see it is a devasting blow to your potential sale price, primarily because of the sale’s optics.
 Most people feel they can bargain more when a home has stayed on the market for a while.

 A place that has spent a while on the market isn’t getting much play as far as one would hope.
 People usually expect a decrease in price after several weeks on the market, and they’ll typically ask for one if they don’t see a reduction.